EdwinRipaud/Intervalometer/README.md

 * The problem may be due to the compilation of the source code.
 You must recompile the ***'server.cpp'*** code from a terminal by typing: ``g++ -Wall server.cpp -o server.exe -lwiringPi``.
-If the compiler outputs an error... it's complicated 🫤 *It can also be a connection problem between the smartphone and the Raspberry Pi.
+If the compiler outputs an error... it's complicated 🫤
+* It can also be a connection problem between the smartphone and the Raspberry Pi.
 You can check this by running from a terminal: ``./server.exe``.
 This should run the compiled code from that terminal, giving you access to the code output.
 When you try to load the web-app page, you should see a new output that indicates that someone is connected to the web-app.
 If not, you will simply see "Listening on port 55000 ...``.

-Translated with www.DeepL.com/Translator (free version)